robgmills/robgmills.github.io/manager-readme.md

 ## How you can help me

-* Excel in everything that you do.
+* Excel in everything that you do - no explanation required.
 * Be curious - don't be satisfied with understanding what's on the surface; ask tough questions.
-* Assume that everyone has a positive intent.
+* Assume that everyone has a positive intent - we all want each other and this company to be awesome and make our decisions based on what we think is best.
-* Disagree with me - I believe that the best results are usually the output of healthy debate.
+* Disagree with me - the times I've been most satisfied with my work was at the other end of a healthy debate.
 * Tell me when I screw up - I learn best by trying, failing and trying again.
 * Hold each other accountable - for both the good and the bad.
 * Take action/take control - don't wait for things to happen, get to work and make them happen.